metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 - [Everything you wanted to know about exceptions][exceptions everything]
 - [Our Error Handling - GitHub][exceptions handling]

-Use risk mitigation features is applicable for functions that you write, see "Remarks" sections on the links below to understand how to implement `ShouldProcess` and `ShouldContinue`:
+Use risk mitigation features if applicable for functions that you write, see "Remarks" sections on the links below to understand how to implement `ShouldProcess` and `ShouldContinue`:

 - [Cmdlet.ShouldContinue][should continue]